sfsu-joseo/CSC645/Extracredit /ForwardingProtocol/README.md

 The user should enter the following data when the program starts:

-* The source and destination ip address
+* The source and destination ip addresses

 * The number of interfaces in the router